JakuJ/micro-c-analyzer/README.md

 # micro-c-analyzer

-This repository contains a program analysis module for the **MicroC** language.
+This repository contains a program analysis module for the **MicroC**

 ## Installation